Process safety management

 Process safety management (PSM) is a practice to manage business operations critical to process safety.
 It can be implemented using the established OSHA scheme or others made available by the EPA, AIChE's Center for Chemical Process Safety, or the Energy Institute.

+Elements

-PSM schemes are organized in 'elements'.
-Different schemes are based on different lists of elements.
-This is a typical list of elements that may be reconciled with most established PSM schemes:
+PSM schemes are organized into 'elements', and different schemes are based on different lists of elements.
+The following is a typical set of elements that may be reconciled with most established PSM schemes.